 1. How do I apply my solar blanket?

 - Made with durable stainless Steel legs and lightweight aluminum, with a plastic handle and wheels so there’s no rust

-- Hand crank makes it easy for just one person to smoothly roll up a pool cover, designed with Velcro Attachment points
+- Hand crank makes it easy for just one person to smoothly roll up a pool cover, designed with self-fastening attachment points

 You will always apply a solar cover bubbles down and you might even tuck the edges into the skimmers to keep it in place.